 Transforming a stop, transforming the network, transforming the future

 This charging hub is the basic unit of a gentle revolution.
-A redesign that will not change the look of our places.
-Paris (like other European cities) would not see its grand boulevards transformed, nor its narrow medieval streets.
+A redesign that will not change the appearance of our places.
+Paris (like other European cities) would not see its large avenues transformed, nor its narrow medieval streets.

 Simply, with a concept of this type it would reuse an existing meeting point to enrich it with a modular microarchitecture system.